StefanZander/lecture_notes/kg/lecture/marp/owl.md

 ::: graybox small
 **Explanation**

-This now says that
+This now says that...
-- if an individual is a member of the class `MargeritaPizza`
+- ...if an individual is a member of the class `MargeritaPizza`

 then
 - it must be a member of the class `Pizza`,